carpentries-incubator/workflows-nextflow/_episodes/08-nfcore.md

 If you have problems that are directly related to Nextflow and not our pipelines or the nf-core framework tools then check out the [Nextflow gitter channel](https://gitter.im/nextflow-io/nextflow) or the [google group](https://groups.google.com/forum/#!forum/nextflow).

-> ## TLDR
-> One additional tool which we like a lot is [TLDR](https://tldr.sh/) - it gives concise command line reference through example commands for most linux tools, including nextflow, docker, singularity, conda, git and more.
-There are many clients, but [raylee/tldr](raylee/tldr ) is arguably the simplest - just a single bash script.
-{: .callout}

 ## Restarting Pipelines